RCS vs. SMS vs. iMessage: What's the difference?

-Regardless of who you are or how you use your phone, chances are you spend some of your time texting friends and family.
-You may not venture into debates of Telegram vs. Signal vs. WhatsApp, but you have your default texting app and rely on it to keep you connected to loved ones.
+When people choose a new messaging app for texting friends and family, they typically choose an actual app.
+So they'll weigh Telegram vs. Signal vs. WhatsApp, which give you reliable encryption, support for multiple devices, and other perks.
+But for your default texting app, you may not know the difference between RCS, SMS, and iMessage.

-Here's the thing, though.
-While that texting app may appear pretty basic on the surface, there's more going on behind-the-scenes than you may initially think.
+Your phone's built-in texting app may appear pretty basic on the surface.
+But there's more going on behind the scenes than you may initially think.
 And by having a stronger grasp of everything going on, you can be more confident about your messaging experience and understand why things do and don't work the way you'd expect.

-There are three main texting protocols that exist in 2021, and today, we're talking about all of them.
+Three main texting protocols exist in 2021, and today, we're talking about all of them.
 Let's get started!

-RCS The texting upgrade we've been waiting for
+RCS: The texting upgrade we've been waiting for

 First on the list, we have RCS.
 You may already be using RCS on your Android phone right now and have no idea, and that's part of the reason why understanding the tech is so complicated.